-Melodrama is action that’s devoid of character-development and character depth.
+Melodrama is action devoid of character-development and character depth.

-In its elaboration, melodrama is therefore devoid of theme.
+In its full elaboration, melodrama is devoid of theme.

-Melodrama forsakes deep exploration, evaluation, valuations and explanations of the characters’ desires, passions, interests, values, and wants.
+Melodrama forsakes deep exploration of the characters’ desires, passions, interests, wishes, and wants.

-Yet it is very important to note and emphasize that these action-story tropes and stereotypes can still be used effectively and without melodrama, provided one thing: the writer takes the considerable thought and time required to develop the characters in such a way that the action comes from well-developed motives — deeper motives (i.e. psychological depth) — and it all makes logical sense.
+Yet it is vitally important to note and emphasize that these action-story tropes and stereotypes can still be used effectively and without melodrama, provided one thing: the writer takes the considerable thought and time required to develop the characters in such a way that the action comes from well-developed motives — i.e. deeper motives and psychological depth — and that it all coalesces in a logical way.

-The principle at work here is another of the many variations of body-brain harmony: the drama may be purely physical-action (i.e. the body), but the characters’ motives are the brain — which is to say, the deeper motives.
+The principle at work here is nothing more (or less) than another of the many variations of body-brain harmony: the drama may be purely physical action (i.e. the body), but the characters’ motives represent the brain — which is to say, the psychology that drives the motivating action.

 Development of character is ultimately a depiction of motive.

-The better the character’s motive are explained and therefore developed, the better the writer has presented the character’s motives.
+The better the character’s motives are explained and therefore developed, the better the writer has presented depth of character and character psychology.

-True Detective, The Bourne Identity, Silence of the Lambs, The Girl with the Dragon Tattoo — these are examples of deeper character development which result in drama that’s not melodrama, even though many, most, or even all of the action-scenes are indeed car-chases, fist-fights, gun fights, and other stereotypical action-scenes.
+True Detective, The Bourne Identity, Silence of the Lambs, The Girl with the Dragon Tattoo, Casino Royale — these are examples of deeper character development which result in drama that’s not melodrama, even though many, most, or even all the action-scenes are indeed car-chases, fist-fights, gun fights, and other stereotypical action-scenes.

 The Matrix movies, like the Star Wars movies and the Lord of the Rings movies, are perhaps more debatable.

-Soap operas possess plenty of good action, but the characters, even the longstanding characters with many years behind them on any given show, are rarely developed with any real psychological depth or depth-of-insight into motives or passions or desires.
-Soap opera characters overwhelmingly remain two-dimensional.
-(The movie Tootsie, starring Jessica Lange, Dustin Huffman, and Bill Murray, was largely about this very subject: drama versus melodrama in the world of soap opera.)
+Soap-operas possess plenty of good plot-action, but the characters, even the longstanding characters with many years behind them on any given show, are rarely developed with any real sophistication or psychological depth or depth-of-insight into motives or passions or desires.
+Soap-opera characters overwhelmingly remain two-dimensional.
+(The movie Tootsie, starring Jessica Lange, Dustin Huffman, and Bill Murray, was largely about this very subject: drama versus melodrama in the world of soap-opera.)